Analysis of the generalised Aw-Rascle model: Relative energy: formal derivation

 \section{Relative energy: formal derivation}

-The purpose of this section is to justify the consideration of the relative energy \eqref{def:rel_ent} and to show that this relative energy is sufficient to prove the weak-strong uniqueness property at least at the level of the strong solutions.
+The purpose of this section is to derive the relative energy \eqref{def:rel_ent} and to show that it is sufficient to prove the weak-strong uniqueness property at least at the level of strong solutions.